rosnovsky/rosnovskyus-next/_posts/building-this-website.md

 ## The Plan

 It's fair to day that I don't have a solid plan to follow.
-I do track some of the ideas in GitHub, but it's very much work in progress.
+I do track some of the ideas on [GitHub](http://github.com/rosnovsky/sanity-gatsby-blog/projects/1), but it's very much work in progress.
 But generally the plan is to start with what I've built so far and proceed until I'm happy with the results.
 I don't think it's the kind of work that has an end, but I'm going to build and improve a bunch of things, from look and feel to personal library and CMS plugins along the way; we'll add comments to blog posts, contact forms, and a bunch of serverless functions.
 I plan to livestream whenever I can with the goal of streaming whenever I work on this project.

 ## Progress

-So far I've bootstrapped a Gatsby website with Sanity as a CMS hosted on Netlify.
-Santy actually warrants a whole separate blog post: I really dig it and enjoy it enough to build a plugin :) I use Tailwind for styling, Auth0 for identity and user management, and will be using Mux for live streaming on the website and Stripe for subscriptions and such.
+So far I've bootstrapped a [Gatsby](https://gatsbyjs.com) website with [Sanity](https://sanity.io) as a CMS hosted on [Netlify](https://netlify.com).
+Santy actually warrants a whole separate blog post: I really dig it and enjoy it enough to build a [plugin](https://github.com/rosnovsky/sanity-plugin-autocomplete-tags) :) I use [Tailwind](https://tailwindcss.com) for styling, [Auth0](https://auth0.com) for identity and user management, and will be using [Mux](https://mux.com) for live streaming on the website and [Stripe](https://stripe.com) for subscriptions and such.
 Quite a few things to learn and implement!

 ## Next Steps